Relief (feature selection): Relief Algorithm

+where $i$ indexes the components and runs from 1 to p.

 Thus the weight of any given feature decreases if it differs from that feature in nearby instances of the same class more than nearby instances of the other class, and increases in the reverse case.

 After m iterations, divide each element of the weight vector by m.
 This becomes the relevance vector.
 Features are selected if their relevance is greater than a threshold τ.

 Kira and Rendell's experiments showed a clear contrast between relevant and irrelevant features, allowing τ to be determined by inspection.
 However, it can also be determined by Chebyshev's inequality for a given confidence level (α) that a τ of 1/sqrt(α*m) is good enough to make the probability of a Type I error less than α, although it is stated that τ can be much smaller than that.

 Relief was also described as generalizable to multinomial classification by decomposition into a number of binary problems.